Kaputt4/hardening_server/README.md

 - SSH username
 - Run `crowdsec` role checkbox: this value is embedded in [vars/main.yml](ansible/vars/main.yml) when running the `hardening` workflow.
 However, a default `true` value is also defined in [defaults/main.yml](ansible/defaults/main.yml).
 - Run `hardening` role checkbox: this value is embedded in [vars/main.yml](ansible/vars/main.yml) when running the `hardening` workflow.
 However, a default `true` value is also defined in [defaults/main.yml](ansible/defaults/main.yml).
+- Run `notify` role checkbox: this value is embedded in [vars/main.yml](ansible/vars/main.yml) when running the `hardening` workflow.
+However, a default `true` value is also defined in [defaults/main.yml](ansible/defaults/main.yml).
 - _The workflow branch must be `main` in order for the workflow to run.
-It cannot be changed._
+It cannot be customized._

 <img src="https://user-images.githubusercontent.com/73181608/201645513-a7bcf7c1-1628-4ef0-9a1d-1fe7de9cbd35.png" width="30%">